Arventrox-Vachev/Vachev-Task1/README.md

 ```

-## CLU usage for syncing content and components between 2 spaces
+## CLI usage for syncing content and components between 2 spaces

 ### Syncing components from the project's components file to Production Space